Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 19

 to get Jack away today & also got

 Wednesday off too.
-We went
+We were

-down to do some flights after &
+down to do some fighter affil &

-then went to [e?] but it was
+then went to control but it was

 scrubbed so we got dressed &

-Thornton & tried to hitch hike to
+Moreton & tried to hitch hike to

 Stratford but couldn't so we caught

-the train to [?] despite the
+the train to Worcester despite the

 rail ban.
-Asked a few places, then
+Asked a few places & then

-got in at the Flop Market Hotel.
+got in at the Hop Market Hotel.

 We went to the Y.M.C.A. & it was